gordonmhy/Jail/README.md

 - [x] Saves prisoner's inventory, and return upon unjail
 - [x] Customizable time unit!
 - [x] API for developers to access externally

+- * Version update checker is included in this software which only works when network connection is active.

 ###Youtube Tutorials:
 - [Building and setting a jail](https://youtu.be/HR8XhOizd-c)